-Avoid soap-based products when cleaning as they’re drying and strip natural oils from the skin’s outer layer.
-Cetaphil, CeraVe make excellent and affordable options.
+Avoid soap-based products when cleaning as they're drying and strip natural oils from the skin's outer layer.
+Check out our Face Cleansing Bar which is the perfect antidote.

 You only really need to wash with a product once a day - in the evening, to remove the day's dirt, pollution, salt and SPF.
 In the morning, a splash of water is enough.
 The only exception would be if you've been working out and sweating, try to wash as soon as you can to avoid build-up in your skin.

 We get it.
 Most of us like the look of being tanned.
 The problem is that a suntan is the body's natural defence mechanism and its way of telling you it's been damaged.
 Damage could be anything on a spectrum from wrinkles, dryness, redness, itchiness or sensitivity, all the way to skin cancer (and hundreds of other things in between).

 So, if you want to tan, fake it.
 Yes, you really did hear that correctly.

 Use fake tanning products instead of the real thing.
 Use them overnight not in the morning.
 In the morning, you need to be applying SPF.
 The ingredients in both products don't work well together.

 Avoid heat stroke and maintain cellular moisture from the inside out by drinking up.
 Especially if you're active, outside and sweating.
 It's quite common not to drink enough water during Spring/Summer: try and target 2-4 litres a day.